7 Spiritual Books About Angels

 1. Encyclopedia of Angels

 Encyclopedia of Angels is the best book about angels that discusses spirituality in various ways.
 Author Richard Webster is quite famous in the magical community.
-I have three of his books, and I find him dry as a writer, but his information is informative and very accurate.
-He does do his research, and he spends a lot of time as a researcher as well.
-So when he goes out of his way to do his books, he spends a lot of time planning them, mapping them, and ensuring the content is correct.
+I have three of his books, and I find him dry as a writer, but his information is informative and accurate.
+He does his research, and he spends a lot of time as a researcher as well.
+So, when he goes out of his way to do his books, he spends a lot of time planning, mapping, and ensuring the content is correct.

-Richard gives you content to look at on other pages that connect to various other angels so you can gain a bigger story, a bigger picture from each angel.
-So it’s good to keep it as a reference, but I don’t use this one to identify an angel.
+Richard gives you content to look at on other pages that connect to various other angels so you can gain a bigger story and picture from each angel.
+So, it’s good to keep it as a reference, but I don’t use this one to identify an angel.
 If you had an angel approach you or a force you believed to be an angel and didn’t know their name, you would have to go through this book to figure out your choice.

 Encyclopedia of Angels